f-lk/IBAPC/README.md

 ```shell
 python Create_Data.py
 ```
-The training\inference data and their frequency siganl will be saved in ./Created_Data the following backdoor attack is conducted on these data.
+The training\inference data and their frequency siganl will be saved in ./Created_Data.
+The following backdoor attack is conducted on these data.

 ## Inference